Spider19996/ha-tally-list-lovelace/README.md

 * **lock_ms** – Lock duration in milliseconds after each PIN attempt (`5000` by default).
 * **user_selector** – User selection layout: `list`, `tabs`, or `grid` (`list` by default).
+* **pin_warning** – Warning text shown when opening the card.
+Set to an empty string to hide the warning (defaults to a caution about important PINs).

 It calls the `tally_list.set_pin` service to store the new code, e.g.: